LOG1CRS/Raytracing/README.md

 See the [tags on this repository](https://github.com/LOG1CRS/Raytracing/releases).

-If you want to see the progress of the project in a more visual way, you can select the [image.png](https://github.com/LOG1CRS/Raytracing-Engine/blob/master/image.png) file and toggle between the different labels.
+If you want to see the progress of the project in a more visual way, you can select the [image.png](https://github.com/LOG1CRS/Raytracing-Engine/blob/master/image.png) file and toggle between the different tags.

 ## Authors